ProjectOpenSea/opensea-js/README.md

 ### Sharing Sale Fees with OpenSea

 We share fees for successful sales with game developers, relayers, and affiliates using the OpenSea orderbook.
 Developers can customize the fee amount to apply to  buyers and/or sellers.

+See [Affiliate Program](#affiliate-program) above for how to register referrers for sales.

 More information will appear here when our redesigned affiliate program is ready.
 In the meantime, contact us at contact@opensea.io (or in [Discord](https://discord.gg/ga8EJbv)), or use our legacy affiliate program at https://opensea.io/account#referrals.